Donna Loren: Early years

+Career

 Dr Pepper

 In 1963, while still a student at Venice High School in West Los Angeles, Loren signed a contract with Dr Pepper as the "Dr Pepper Girl" to promote the drink to a younger demographic.
-National exposure via radio, print, television and personal singing appearances followed.
-One of her first appearances for the company as its spokesperson was co-hosting, with Dick Clark (with whom she worked regularly), the ABC television one-hour special Celebrity Party, sponsored by Dr Pepper.
+One of her first appearances for the company as its spokesperson was co-hosting, with Dick Clark, the ABC television one-hour special Celebrity Party.
 She performed "Bill Bailey" and her record "I Can't Make My Heart Say Goodbye".

-Dr Pepper historian Harry E. Ellis described Loren as "an immediate success.
-She became widely known in a short period as 'The Dr Pepper Girl', appearing at special events and on programs sponsored by the Company.
-Miss Loren would figure prominently in Dr Pepper’s plans for some five years, not only as an entertainer but doing commercials for radio and TV and appearing in many forms of advertising.
-She appeared on 24-sheet poster boards, point-of-sale and on Dr Pepper calendars."
-Loren made hundreds of personal appearances for the company, where she would perform and meet fans, including an appearance at the 1964 New York World's Fair, with Dick Clark and Loren as "host and hostess" for winners of a large Dr Pepper promotion.
-In the same year, Loren was part of Clark's Caravan of Stars 22-city Summer tour, headlined by Gene Pitney.
-As Loren recalled in 2011, "I travelled all over the country, and I performed for them in every city that had a Dr Pepper bottling plant.
+Dr Pepper historian Harry E. Ellis described Loren as "an immediate success", writing that she "would figure prominently in Dr Pepper’s plans for some five years, not only as an entertainer but doing commercials for radio and TV and appearing in many forms of advertising."
+Loren made hundreds of personal appearances for the company, where she would perform and meet fans.

+Loren and Dick Clark appeared at the 1964 New York World's Fair as "host and hostess" for winners of a Dr Pepper promotion.
+In the same year, she was part of Clark's Caravan of Stars 22-city summer tour, which was headlined by Gene Pitney and included other artists such as Brian Hyland, The Supremes, The Crystals, and The Shirelles.
+Loren said in 2011, "I travelled all over the country, and I performed for them in every city that had a Dr Pepper bottling plant.
 I cut all the ribbons for all the new plant openings.
 I did all their TV and radio commercials, and all their print advertising and billboards."

-Away from Dr Pepper, Loren was a regular performer at concerts and shows during much of the decade throughout the country.
-These included at the teenage nightclub The Million Cellars, with Glen Campbell also on the bill, the Pasadena Teen Dances, Rock 'N Roll City with Shindig co-star Bobby Sherman, and appearing with Bob Hope and The Kingsmen at Indiana University's 'Little 500' race weekend in May, 1965.
-She also performed at the Greater Los Angeles Press Club's 1967 "Headliner of the Year" awards, where then Governor of California Ronald Reagan was recognized as "the state's outstanding newsmaker for 1966", and crowned the 1967 "Teen Safety Queen" at the Municipal Auditorium in Dodge City.